carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-Interfaces that are implemented inline contribute to the type's API:
+Interfaces that are implemented inline with the `extend` keyword contribute to
+the type's API:

 ```
 var p1: Point = {.x = 1.0, .y = 2.0};